Ms Yeah: Popularity

-Controversy
+In January 2024 Ms Yeah addressed why no new office cooking videos were published, saying she reached a 'creative bottleneck', felt unable to surpass the popularity of her previous content and stressed being an independent content creator.
+She since published videos of her enjoying her hobbies such as swimming, home cooking and arts and crafts.

+Viewer injuries

 In 2019, two girls aged 12 and 14 from Shandong, were injured, one of them fatally, after allegedly attempting to copy one of Ms Yeah's videos.
 Ms Yeah paid a compensation for the hospital bills of the girls, but denied responsibility, as she warned users not to copy the videos, and the girl did not copy the exact method.
-Following the accident, she reportedly considered quitting the video series after netizens blamed her for being responsible for the girl's death, but after a one month hiatus she continued uploading.
+Following the accident, she reportedly considered quitting the video series after netizens blamed her for being responsible for the girl's death, but after a one-month hiatus she continued uploading.
 The video that was reportedly imitated has since been removed from the channel.

 Personal life

-Growing up, Zhou learned cooking from her father, who managed a hotel.